drazdra/UNN/README.md

 #### V matrix.

-This matrix is the final puzzle piece of our attention head triumvirate - Q/K/V, it learns to extract information about some specific traits the attention head specializes upon.
+This matrix is the final puzzle piece of our attention head triumvirate - the Q/K/V. It learns to extract information about some specific traits the attention head specializes in.

-Of course it is not just the copy of these traits from the donor token, it's a *different* pattern based on the input.
+Of course, it is not just a copy of these traits from the donor token.
+It's a *different* pattern based on the input.
 It has different proportions, values and meaningful *figures*.
 We can say that if earlier in the tokens we had stars and circles, here we *may* have *ponies and elephants*.
-But as it actually *needs* information about the actual traits it extracts, it shouldn't be just some basic signal, the way it is with Q/K.
+But as it actually *needs* information about the very traits it extracts, it shouldn't be just some basic signal, as is the case with Q/K.

-This "figures thing" consisting of traits is a tricky one to understand, so let me repeat everything again.
+This "figures thing" consisting of the traits is a tricky one to understand, so let me repeat everything again.
-Neural networks do not encode the meaning just per single axis of a pattern, they go one abstract level higher and encode meaning through the *combinations* of these.
+Neural networks do not encode meaning just along a single axis of a pattern.
+They go an abstract level higher and encode meaning through *combinations* of these axes.
 And not just with specific combinations of actual values in every axis, but also in the *proportion* of the values.
-Proportions of axes just make *figures*.
-Even more to that, it's not just figures, it's not just a pony, it's also how *skewed* it is.
-Which rays differ how.
+The proportions of the axes just make *figures*.
+Even more than that, it's not just figures, it's not just a pony, it's also how *skewed* it is.
+Which rays differ in what way.
 And so on.
-This way pattern proportions produce an additional new relation on top of just similar single values.
+This way pattern proportions produce an additional relation on top of just similar single values.

-Relatedness of "white+hare" to the "snow" is not because there is some special single "snow" axis.
-It's *just because some of the new axes proportions in their full combination *relate* to the "snow" pattern*.
+The relatedness of "white+hare" to "snow" is not because there is some special single "snow" axis.
+It's *just because some of the new axis proportions in their full combination _relate_ to the "snow" pattern*.

-And it's never a single "pony" or a "elephant", but rather a huge weird figure where every spike can mean something *when paired* with some other spikes or "flats" or whatever.
+And it's never a single "pony" or an "elephant", but rather a huge weird figure where every spike can mean something *when paired* with some other spikes or "flats" or whatever.

 Let's call it - a zoo!
-Or a *meta pattern zoo* within of our pattern.
+Or a *meta pattern zoo* within our pattern.

-Like drawing butterflies.. that altogether form a cute face if we know how to look right.. and a pizza if to look at it the other way!
+Like drawing the butterflies... that altogether form a cute face if we look at them the right way.. and a pizza if you look at them the other way!

-And the V matrix role here is to learn how to find and extract the traits of some concept, recorded in both specific values ranges and proportions of axes values (traits).
+And the role of the V matrix here is to learn how to find and extract the traits of a concept, recorded in both value ranges and proportions of axis values (traits).

 In simple words, it learns to see a pony in the pattern, including how much the pony is skewed.
-And it doesn't matter if that pony rides on a turtle or not!
+And it doesn't matter if the pony rides on a turtle or not!

-Now let's get back to what actually is going on.
+Now let's get back to what actually happens.

-As V matrix extracts the traits it knows per token, from a pair of tokens we get two rows of numbers.
+As the V matrix extracts the traits it knows per token, from a pair of tokens we get two rows of numbers.
 What do we do with these?
 We:
- - mutliply each number of these by the factor of "relatedness"/compatibility found by our q/k comparisons<br>
+ - multiply each of these numbers by the factor of "relatedness"/compatibility found by our Q/K comparisons<br>
-   That is for target token #2 and donor token #1:<br>
+   That is, for target token #2 and donor token #1:<br>
       &nbsp;&nbsp;V1 * comparison of Q2 and K1<br>
       &nbsp;&nbsp;V2 * comparison of Q2 and K2<br>
- - simply sum the resulting numbers of two rows axis by axis.
-Yes, we just put one list of numbers over another one and sum their values
+ - simply sum the resulting numbers of the two rows axis by axis.
+Yes, we just put one list of numbers over another and sum their values

-And here we are - having an updated traits sum, a new figure.
-It has same same amount of axes, as we only summed the individual columns.
+And here we are - having an updated trait sum, a new figure.
+It has the same amount of axes, as we only summed the individual columns.

-And that gives us our "mingled" pattern consisting of extracted traits from all the compatible tokens preceeding the target one and the target one itself.
+And that gives us our "mingled" pattern consisting of extracted traits from all the compatible tokens preceding the target one and the target one itself.

-Basically, here our single attention head can rest, as it has done its work upon every tokens pair.
-And all of the compatible traits were mingled into all compatible tokens :).
+Basically, here our single attention head can rest, as it has done its work on every token pair.
+And all of the compatible traits were mingled into all the compatible tokens :).

 #### A bit of a critical thinking about attention block

- A dubious thing about attention is that we always draw a new pattern from the *morphed previous pattern*, instead of creating a really new pattern on the background of the old one, or correcting the existing pattern.
+A dubious thing about attention is that we always draw a new pattern from the *morphed previous pattern*, instead of creating a genuinely new pattern against the background of the old one, or correcting the existing pattern.

 It means that this implementation:
- - can not self reflect by definition
+ - Cannot self-reflect by definition.
- - it can not work on a contrast as it always *mingles*
+ - It cannot work by contrast as it always *mingles*.
- - it can not come up with a totally different pattern/approach, as it always inherits and morphs, but can not change the context
+ - It cannot come up with a totally different pattern/approach, as it always inherits and morphs, but cannot change the context.
- - it can not restart at some point producing an alternative pattern
+ - It cannot restart at some point producing an alternative pattern.
- - it can not go back to some earlier point in context and to correct an incorrect mingling that poisons it by pulling in wrong associations
+ - It cannot go back to some earlier point in the context and correct an incorrect mingling that poisons it by pulling in the wrong associations.

 The existing pattern is always biasing everything.
-The existing context is always a part of the *new pattern*, they are mingled into a single representation.
+The existing context is always a part of the *new pattern*.
+They are mingled into a single representation.
 There is no memory of any separate specific isolated part of the context.

 Another thing i would like you to note here that we encode the concept of traits "relatedness" in both: ranges of absolute numbers of axes values *and* in figures they form.